sjhoeksma/lowcoder-comp-geo/docs/geocomp.md

 - `onClick` - Map clicked
 - `onSelect` - Feature clicked
 - `onBbox` - The bbox of the map changed
+- `onZoom` - Fires when the zoom has changed
 - `onEvent` - Eventhandler for all other events

 This allows integrating custom popup content, selection logic, etc.